 What Do Small States Know That We Don’t?

 When it is said that the electoral college favors small states, do you have any idea what that really means?
-Below is a table showing the influence of a voter in our least populated state (Wyoming) compared to other states by showing how many voters it would take in that state to have the same impact on the electoral college as one voter in Wyoming.
+Below is a table showing the influence of a voter in our least populated state (Wyoming) compared to other states.
+It shows how many voters it would take in that state to have the same impact on the electoral college as one voter in Wyoming.
 It’s not pretty.

 |People in room||1||2||3||4||5||. . .||10||. . .||100||. . .|